MTstateIntroStats/IntroStatActivitiesHybrid/_book/11-L08-paired-wrapup.md

 \vspace{0.8in}

-17. Write a paragraph summarizing the results of this study as if you were describing the results to your roommate.  **Upload a copy of your group's paragraph to Gradescope.** Be sure to describe:
+17. Write a paragraph summarizing the results of the study.  **Upload a copy of your group's paragraph to Gradescope.** Be sure to describe:

-* Summary statistic
+* Summary statistic and interpretation

 * P-value and interpretation

+    * Statement about probability or proportion of samples

+    * Statistic (summary measure and value)

+    * Direction of the alternative

+    * Null hypothesis (in context)

+* Confidence interval and interpretation

+    * How confident you are (e.g., 90%, 95%, 98%, 99%)

+    * Parameter of interest

+    * Calculated interval

+    * Order of subtraction when comparing two groups

 * Conclusion (written to answer the research question)

-* Confidence interval and interpretation
+    * Amount of evidence

+    * Parameter of interest

+    * Direction of the alternative hypothesis

 * Scope of inference

+    * To what group of observational units do the results apply (target population or observational units similar to the sample)?

+    * What type of inference is appropriate (causal or non-causal)?

 \vspace{2.6in}